 U.S. Dollar Tries To Gain More Ground Against British Pound

-GBP/USD continues its attempts to settle below the support at 1.4100 while the U.S. dollar is gaining some ground against a broad basket of currencies.
+GBP/USD is currently trying to settle below the support at 1.3835 while the U.S. dollar is gaining some ground against a broad basket of currencies.

-GBP/USD is currently trying to settle below the nearest support level at 1.4100.
-In case this attempt is successful, GBP/USD will move towards the next support which is located at 1.4080.
+GBP/USD settled below the 20 EMA at 1.3865 and is trying to settle below the next support level which is located at 1.3835.
+In case this attempt is successful, GBP/USD will move towards the next support level at 1.3800.

-If GBP/USD declines below the support at 1.4080, it will head towards the next support at the 50 EMA at 1.4065.
-A successful test of this level will open the way to the test of the support at 1.4050.
+A successful test of the support at 1.3800 will open the way to the test of the next support at 1.3780.
+If GBP/USD declines below 1.3800, it will head towards the support at 1.3745.
+A move below this level will open the way to the test of the support at 1.3710.

 For a look at all of today’s economic events, check out our economic calendar.